211004-Reston-NET/Colin-Mudie-P1/Readme.md

 ## User Story
-Given I am a busy, aspiring musician on the go
+Given I am a poor sould looking to get into an expensive hobby,
-I want an app that allows me to explore and hone my craft
+I want an app that allows me to purchase the resources needed to begin a modular journey.
 When I open the app
-Then I am asked to Log In to my own account or Sign Up
+Then I am asked to Log In to my own account or Create a new one
 When I am logged in
-Then I am able to immediately experiement with the keyboard
+Then I am able to select a store, search for products, or edit my account
-When I toggle the pitch sliders
+When I select a store
-Then I am able to manipulate the sound of the keyboard
+Then I am able to view a store's list of products, place an order, view any previous orders for this store, or edit the current stock of any items.
-When I create tone I like
+When I select search for products
-Then I am able to save it as a preset
+Then I am able to search for a list of products by using its category type (ie: Oscillator, Clock)
-When I want to tweak a preset or save over a new one
+When I select edit my account
-Then I am able to do so
+Then I am able to edit any of my saved information or view any previous orders I may have placed in the past

 ## Technologies
 * C#